 For Pennsylvania Department of Education certification as a K-12 Instructional Technology Specialist, 33 credits are required.
-Candidates for the Instructional Technology Specialist Certificate who do not have a valid Level I or Level II Pennsylvania Instructional certificate must achieve a qualifying score on the PAPA.

 PA certification and endorsement candidates will be recommended for certification upon successful completion of the required certification coursework, fieldwork, and internship.
 Candidates must self-register and pass the certification test, if required.
 Some certifications require verification of experience.
 In those cases, the candidate will need to have input from their school district verifying that they have satisfactory met professional school experience required.
 Application for certification and Endorsement is made by the candidate through the PDE Teacher Information Management System (TIMS) found on the PDE portal.